1. Scavenger Hunt

 7. Alphabet Hunt

 There are two variations to this game When my kids were younger, I’d write all the letters of the alphabet around the edge of a paper plate and make small cut marks between the letters.
 Then I challenged them to find each of the letters on their plate in the library.
 When they find a letter they fold the letter out of sight.
 The game ends when all the letters have been found.
 For older kids I challenged my boys to find a book title or author for each letter of the alphabet and fill in an alphabetized list.
-This version often required a few trips to the library to complete.
+This version often required a few trips to complete.

 8. ABC Order